VojtaStruhar/steam-review-template/README.md

 ```

 It will generate with a line on the bottom that gives me credit.
 I would appreciate it if you left it there, but you don't have to :)

+## Adding more languages

+It's heartwarming to see contributors adding their own languages!
+To make it a little easier, here's rouhly how:

+1. Add your language code to the `locales` array in Astro config.
+2. Add new template translation to in `src/review_templates` and export it in `src/review_templates/general.js`.
+3. Add new `index.astro` translation to a folder with your language code.
+4. Add your flag emoji to the `FlagSelect.astro` component.

+You are officially awesome! ✅